catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

 .. image:: assets/new_container.png
    :align: center

-Click on the "Browse" button to select the file you wish to upload and click "Upload File".
+Click on the "Browse" button to select the file you wish to upload and once selected click "Upload File".

 .. image:: assets/doing_upload.png
    :align: center

-In the Containers view the Object Count has gone up to one and the size of the container is now 314 Bytes.
+In the containers view the Object Count has gone up to one and the size of the container is now 314 Bytes.

 .. image:: assets/uploaded_file.png